Well, I survived anesthesia! Woohoo!

 So, I'll give you a rest today too.
 In lieu of a long post this week, here are 10 things I thought you might find interesting or enjoyable in your own rest or downtime:

 Watching Shrinking on Apple TV+.
 I’m enjoying it.
 It wasn’t the hilarious comedy I thought it would be, but the dry-humor bits are fun, and I like the “humanness” of the show.
-Also, seeing Harrison Ford as a layered, funny, interesting old dude is a nice change of pace.
+Also, seeing Harrison Ford as a layered, funny, interesting older dude is a nice change of pace.

 Absolutely loving the iWeigh podcast by Jameela Jamil.
 “A podcast against shame” that covers various topics.
 Frequent ones are on self-love, self-care, body positivity, and overcoming trauma, mis- and disinformation, and more.
 I highly recommend it for all women and gender non-conforming folks.
 But also for men from any background who respect women and ally with us.

 (Still) reading Unmasking Autism by Devon Price.
-I’m hopeful I’ll finish this during my recovery time (although it’s really difficult to hold open paper books right now), but it is exactly what the title says—a thoughtful guide to dropping the neurotypical camouflage for improved mental and physical health, and for elevated quality of life as autistic people.
+I’m hopeful I’ll finish this during my recovery time (although it’s really difficult to hold open paper books right now).
+But it is exactly what the title says: a thoughtful guide to dropping the neurotypical camouflage for improved mental and physical health, and for elevated quality of life as Autistic people.

 I’m obsessed with dermatologist Dr. Dray’s YouTube Shorts and overall channel, as well.